SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 ![image3](/posts/images/archlinux_111.png)

 Press enter on the first option to boot into the USB.
-Give it some time to copy files to a RAMDisk.
+Give it some time to copy files to a RAM Disk.
 Once it is done, you start off with a terminal screen.

 ![image3](/posts/images/archlinux_112.png)

 ## Step 5
 Connect the Ethernet cable to your computer.
 You should get internet from DHCP from your router.
 If you use a different configuration, look up on how to do that.
 This tutorial will use DHCP.
-If you want to use a static ip, open this link to the archlinux wiki and follow the guide on how to do that. [https://wiki.archlinux.org/title/dhcpcd#Static_profile](https://wiki.archlinux.org/title/dhcpcd#Static_profile)
+If you want to use a static ip, open this link to the Arch Linux wiki and follow the guide on how to do that. [https://wiki.archlinux.org/title/dhcpcd#Static_profile](https://wiki.archlinux.org/title/dhcpcd#Static_profile)

 If you are able to get internet, you should do a ping test to be sure you can get packages.
 Using the command below will ping Google.